Zack Peter

 Peter Zachary Gonzalez (born June 15, 1993), known professionally as Zack Peter, is an American comedian, podcast host, writer, and activist.
 He first received recognition for his advocacy work for autism awareness.
 He has published a total of four books with bylines for PopSugar and Men's Health.
 He is best known as the host of the podcast, #NoFilter with Zack Peter.
 The podcast regularly ranks in the Top Shows in TV & Film on Apple Podcasts, and has gained additional popularity on YouTube.

 In 2022, he joined Spotify's The Ringer network as a pop-culture podcast host.

 Early life

 Peter grew up in Los Angeles, CA. His mother's name is Nancy.
-She was a contestant on the Sci-Fi reality show Estate of Panic in the episode "Don't Burst My Bubble" in 2008 and was even pranked by Zack on Lifetime's Prank My Mom.
 He has a total of six siblings, two from his mother's side (Elijah Joeb and Ethan) and four from his father's side.

 Career

 Advocacy

 In March 2009, Peter organized and hosted the first Play Now for Autism event.
 The fundraiser was a sports clinic for children with autism.
 The event raised over $2,000 which was donated to help autism research.
 Zack says that he started Play Now for Autism in honor of his younger brother with autism, Ethan, also known as "Deets."

 Following Play Now for Autism, he then began hosting an internet talk-radio show, "it's on with Zack."
 The show started in July 2009 and ended in December 2011.
 On the show, Peter interviewed guests active in the autism community, covered recent news, and hosted debates.

 In October 2009, his first book, Saving Deets!: A Family's Journey with Autism was released, which was later re-released in November 2010.

 His advocacy efforts continued with events like Laugh Now for Autism, Rock Now for Autism, and his work with Jenny McCarthy's autism foundation, Generation Rescue, which he became executive director of in 2018.
 After nearly 10 years with the foundation, he ended his term in the summer of 2019.